-- http://merandawrites.com/2009/07/07/a-list-of-90-education-reporters-on-twitter/

-- http://tweetcongress.org/
+- merandawrites.com/2009/07/07/a-list-of-90- education-reporters-on-twitter

-- http://govtwit.com/
+- tweetcongress.org

-- www.congressional140.com/tweeting.php
+- govtwit.com

-At the state level, social media is used by most legislators to learn more and be in touch with districts.
+At the state level, social media is used by most legislators to learn more about and be in touch with districts.
 Be active on their accounts so that they are aware of your positive news.
-Media outlets follow legislative blogs, LinkedIn and Twitter feeds, looking for story lines too.
+Media outlets follow legislative blogs, LinkedIn and Twitter feeds, for story lines, too.
 By commenting on a legislator's social media outlet, often your story is viewed by your local reporters.

 When posting on your district's social media account, or a legislator's account, only post thoughtful information.
 Do not post for the purpose of simply commenting.
-Think about the impact of your words on the district.
+Think about how the impact of your words reflects on the district.
 Does your comment match the district's vision and mission statements?
 Will your comments be used as evidence in support of legislation?
 While social media is a tremendous tool, any comments you post represent your entire district, and often provide fodder for discussions between parents and other constituents.
 If you feel it is necessary to post a comment that may generate adverse reactions, advise your superintendent prior to posting (keep in mind your district's social media policy and policies for interacting with the media).